Piccolo (Dragon Ball): Dragon Ball Super

 After these events, in Dragon Ball Super: Broly, Piccolo, standing by an unknown location, telepathically senses Goku having trouble fighting the titular character, and after he and Vegeta transport themselves to Piccolo via Shunkan Idō, later assists them into performing the Fusion technique successfully after two failed, hilarious attempts.
-The newly-christened Gogeta then leaves to stop Broly.
+The newly christened Gogeta then leaves to stop Broly.

+Shortly after, during the Moro arc, Piccolo joins the Z fighters in their fight against Moro and his henchmen when they arrive on Earth.
+During the battle with Moro, Piccolo is critically wounded but can recover with a Senzu bean.
+At the end of the battle, Piccolo is one of the many heroes who lend their power to Goku, enabling him to defeat Moro once and for all.